goravecz/hackerrank/README.md

 ## My HackerRank Solutions

-These are my solutions of the HackerRank exercises.
+These are my solutions for the HackerRank exercises.